nealleoraines/cs1302-lists/README.md

     You must also include <code>SortedLinkedList</code> in your report in order to receive this extra credit.

+## Linked Lists

+In computer science, a linked list is a data structure consisting of a group of objects called <code>nodes</code> which together represent a sequence.
+Under the simplest form, each <code>node</code> is composed of a <code>value</code> and a reference (in other words, a link) to the <code>next</code> node in the sequence.
+We call this data structure a singly linked list.
+In general, the last node in the sequence should point, in its <code>next</code> reference, to the first node.

+A slightly more complex variant adds some additional links.
+When each <code>node</code>
+is composed of a <code>value</code> and a reference to both the <code>previous</code>
+and <code>next</code> nodes in the sequence, we call the data structure a doubly linked list.

+The way these data structures are usually implemented according to the following general guidelines:

+ 1. Create a node class that includes a place to store the value of the element that is to be stored in the node as well as the appropriate number of reference variables to store the links (<code>next</code> for a singly linked list and both <code>previous</code> and <code>next</code> for a doubly linked list).
+ 2. In the list class, have a reference variable called <code>head</code> that points to the first node in the sequence.
+When the size of the list is 0, this reference is null.
+When the first element is added to the list, a node object is created, the element is stored in the node, and the <code>head</code>
+    is then set to reference that node.
+ 3. Whenever an element is added to the list, a node object is created, the element is stored in the node, and the node is added to the sequence in the appropriate place by adjusting the links.
+ 4. Whenever an element is removed from the list, the links of the nearby nodes are altered so that the node that contains the element is no longer in the sequence.
+ 5. Searching is performed by traversing the links.

 ## Resources

 The files for this project are hosted Github using <code>git</code>.
 They can be